 Personal hygiene.
 Men who carefully and completely clean under the foreskin on a regular basis can lower their risk of developing penile cancer.

-In addition, not smoking and avoiding sexual practices that could lead to an HPV or HIV/AIDS infection can help lower your risk of penile cancer.
+In addition, smoking and avoiding sexual practices that could lead to an HPV or HIV/AIDS infection can help lower your risk of penile cancer.
 Talk with your doctor if you have concerns about your personal risk of developing penile cancer.